 Like any other loan, car loans have a certain length or period of time in which you can pay it back.
-The right car loan length for your situation will depend on a few factors, and often, it will come down to balancing a lower amount of interest with overall affordability.
+The right car loan length for your situation will depend on a few factors, but often, it just comes down to striking the right balance between a lower amount of interest and overall affordability.

 Typical Car Loan Lengths